Table Of Contents

 Defining Sustainable Packaging

 Sustainable packaging is purposely designed to minimise environmental impact and ecological footprint throughout a product's life-cycle.
 It incorporates strong, reusable materials with a high proportion of recyclable and/or biodegradable components.
-This approach keeps packaging out of landfills and makes it easy to recycle or safely destroy at end-of-life.

-Sustainable packaging also supports lower overall carbon emissions by contributing to a 'circular economy' where products are kept in use for extended periods and waste is minimised.
+Sustainable packaging also supports lower overall carbon emissions by contributing to a 'circular economy' where products are kept in use for extended periods, and waste is minimised.

 Key Benefits of Sustainable Packaging

-• Lower carbon footprint.
+- Lower ecological footprint.

-• Improved brand image and customer loyalty.
+- Improved brand image and customer loyalty.

-• Potential cost savings in the long term.
+- Potential cost savings in the long term.

-• Compliance with current and future regulations.
+- Compliance with current and future regulations.

-• Support for circular economy principles.
+- Support for circular economy principles.

 Environmental Benefits

 Furthermore, the widespread use of non-sustainable packaging results in high waste generation, placing a considerable burden on waste management systems and increasing the costs associated with disposal and environmental cleanup efforts.
-By transitioning to sustainable packaging solutions, businesses can play a crucial role in mitigating these environmental challenges and preserving our planet for future generations.

 Regulatory Landscape

-Businesses slow to adopt sustainable packaging practices face increasing financial implications.
-The UK Plastic Packaging Tax (PPT) is a key example.
-This levy applies to plastic packaging containing less than 30% recycled content.
-As of April 1, 2024, the rate increased to £217.85 per metric tonne.
+The PPT applies to plastic packaging that contains less than 30% recycled material.
+From April 1, 2024, the tax rate increased to £217.85 per metric tonne.

 Cost Advantages